When & why would you recommend IV Sedation?

 Everybody is different.
 Your Dentist and Dental Hygienist will discuss and advise you what is the best option for you.

 You can make your next appointment on leaving our practice or we can send out regular recall reminders of when your next visit is due.

 We do ask for payment on the day unless a prior arrangement for payment terms has been made with our Practice Manager.

 There is more payment information under “Patient Information” on the front page of our website.

 Do you have payment options?

 Yes.
 You will need to pay for your first examination appointment and if you require further treatment, you will be given a Treatment Plan with the costings involved.
-If you can not afford to pay for this in one payment we do offer Payment terms, and you can discss these with Catherine prior to treatment commences.
+If you can not afford to pay for this in one payment we do offer Payment terms, and you can discuss these with our Finance Manager Catherine Mould, or Practice Co-ordinator Bernie Jopson prior to treatment commences.

 Where do I take my child for dental care?

 All children under high school age are seen through the Ashburton Community Dental Services Phone 307-6932.